Skip to content

 Registry Notary credentials are SD-JWT VC format (application/dc+sd-jwt), not W3C Verifiable Credentials Data Model JSON-LD envelopes.
 No W3C VC Data Model namespace or @context is present in the issued credential.

 • Production deployment guidance.
-The demo uses CSV, XLSX, and Parquet fixtures and demo-grade credentials.
+The demo uses generated synthetic data and demo configuration.
 It is not a reference for production configuration.

 • Normative API or metadata contracts.
 API contracts are owned by Registry Relay and Registry Notary; metadata contracts are owned by Registry Manifest.